Lionel Hampton Fine & Performing Arts School: History

 Originally started to relieve overcrowding at the Charles R. Dawes Elementary School in Chicago's Ashburn neighborhood, the school initially known as New Dawes Area Elementary School, was officially named Lionel Hampton Fine & Performing Arts School in 2003 after musician Lionel Hampton.
 The school is located between St. Louis Ave. and Homan Ave. on 77th St. on the property formerly owned by the Chicago Park District and was named Thomas Dooley Park, in honor of Thomas Anthony Dooley III.

 Campus

 The school is located in the Ashburn neighborhood.

 Curriculum

-This school offers a variety of classes and each class visits an elective subject such as Music, computer class, gym etc. each day for the full week.
+The school provides a diverse curriculum, with each class attending an elective subject—such as Music, Computer Science, or Physical Education—daily throughout the week.

 The school follows the Student code of conduct and has a uniform.
 Each student must wear a white collared shirt and navy blue pants, unless they have gym for that day.
 If they do have gym, then they must wear the school's gym uniform which consists of the Lionel Hampton T-shirt and red jogging pants.

 The school has half-days usually once every 15–18 school academic days.
 The school is year-round and has vacations throughout the year, such as September 28 – October 13.